namoopsoo/namoopsoo.github.io/content/post/2025-10-21-kanban-cage.md

 In the realm of the unknown of what may take place in a non-widget-work project, you might really not know and thinking forwards , you can spend enough time on the hypothetical to merit actually doing the work.

 But you might also enter the realm of the tacit dimension, where you may know something but you just cannot describe it well .
-This is also the realm of "show don't tell" .
+This is also the realm of "show don't tell"<sup>[21](#references)</sup>.
  (requote from  Cal on email [10](#references)  ), Cal quotes a known line from a michael polanyi book,  The Tacit Dimension,

 > “I shall reconsider human knowledge by starting from the fact that we can know more than we can tell."